DWDMobile/Syllabus/README.md

 **Assignment:**
 Fully build out the HTML for the structure of your app.
 Make your CSS Mobile Friendly with CSS Media Queries.
 Test your site on a mobile simulator.

+Submit your homework by forking, cloning, and submitting a Pull Request to the [Week 2 Homework repo](https://github.com/DWDMobile/Week-2-Homework)

 **Optional/Additional JavaScript Resources:**